 Competency Based Question Scoring (CBQ)

 As part of the application process we are looking for evidence of the qualities you have to enable you to carry out the role of a PCSO.
 The application form asks you to provide specific examples of what you did or said in a range of different situations.
-The answers you provide enable us to assess your application against the Police Professional Framework.
+The answers you provide enable us to assess your application against the CVF (Competency and Values Framework).

-If you are selected to attend assessment centre this will take place at our Force Learning and Development Centre in London.
+Once you have successfully completed the online tests you will be invited to attend an assessment centre, this will take place at our Force Learning and Development Centre in London.
 The day comprises of the following exercises:

-Together, these activities will allow us to observe what you do given a certain situation and how you do it, making it possible to assess whether you have the skills and qualities required of a PCSO.
+Together, these activities will allow us to assess whether you have the skills and qualities required of a PCSO.